random912/SPACE-IDEAS/README.rst

 Sequential Transfer Learning
 ~~~~~~~~~~~~~~~~~~~~~
-We can train a model, using for example OSIP plus dataset, and use that trained model to finetune on the SPACE-IDEAS dataset, we can do this with the following command:
+We can train a model, using for example SPACE-IDEAS plus dataset, and use that trained model to finetune on the SPACE-IDEAS dataset, we can do this with the following command:

 .. code:: bash